• Skip to main content

 Who is Dr. Spencer Miller?

-Dr. Spencer O. Miller, a Neurologist in Dallas, Texas, is the owner and Medical Director of Brain Treatment Center Dallas.
-He has worked extensively with patients with ASD.
+Dr. Spencer O. Miller, a Neurologist in Dallas, Texas, is the owner and Medical Director of Brain Treatment Centers Plano, Dallas, and Fort Worth.
+He has extensive experience working with individuals on the autism spectrum using EEG-guided rTMS.

 “Autism has a very specific EEG pattern that we’ve recognized in the past several years.
 A lot of learning difficulties stem from broken frontal lobes or broken language centers in the temporal lobes.
 And when we recognize that and correlate it with an EEG, we can then formulate a very specific plan for treatment of that patient.
 We have seen some very impressive results in the treatment of Autism with MeRT.” – Dr. Miller